airblade/quo_vadis/README.md

 Forthcoming features:

-* Generate the views for you.
+* Generate the views for you (for now, copy the examples given below).
 * Let you choose which model(s) to authenticate (currently `User`).
 * Let you choose the identification field (currently `username`).
 * Remember authenticated user across browser sessions.